 The security was tight.
 As participants came into the venue they were subjected to checks by security operatives who brooked no nonsense.
 At a point, entering the venue was like the proverbial horse going through the eye of a needle.

-The crowd was thick and intimidating Thank God Nigeria is ebola-free such crowd would have been a fertile ground for the virus.
-All what the participants wanted was to experience the event and the live concerts.
+The crowd was thick and intimidating Thank God Nigeria is ebola-free such a crowd would have been a fertile ground for the virus.
+All that the participants wanted was to experience the event and the live concerts.

-It was also a refreshing time before God where people poured their hearts to their maker.
+It was also a refreshing time before God when people poured their hearts into their maker.
 It was indeed an opportunity for the organisers to reinvent the Nigeria project.
-It was a time of laughter, a time for learning and a time to lead souls to the kingdom of God.
+It was a time of laughter, a time for learning, and a time to lead souls to the kingdom of God.

-From the very beginning the tone was set and the performers came in quick succession offering praises to God.
-Pastor Taiwo Odukoya of the Fountain of Life Church was on hand to lead the congregation in a heart rending prayer for the city of Lagos.
+The tone was set from the beginning and the performers came in quick succession offering praises to God.
+Pastor Taiwo Odukoya of the Fountain of Life Church was on hand to lead the congregation in a heart-rending prayer for the city of Lagos.
 And then came other artistes including MC Abe who thrilled participants with extreme jokes that jolted them to laughter.

-And then Bishop Mike Okonkwo of The Redeemed Evangelical Mission and his wife led the huge audience in healing and deliverance session.
-He seized the opportunity to appeal to the myriads of people who were yet to know the Lord to take a decision for Him.
-“What will you do with the Lord” he asked the mammoth crowd pointing out that their lives will amount to nothing if they failed to accept the free gift of salvation.
+Then Bishop Mike Okonkwo of The Redeemed Evangelical Mission and his wife led the huge audience in the healing and deliverance session.
+He seized the opportunity to appeal to the myriads of people who were yet to know the Lord to decide for Him.
+“What will you do with the Lord” he asked the mammoth crowd pointing out that their lives would amount to nothing if they failed to accept the gift of salvation.

-As the meeting progressed, there was palpable increase in the presence of God.
+As the meeting progressed, there was a palpable increase in the presence of God.
 The unison of the crowd was incredible.
 They followed patiently.
 They followed enthusiastically.
-They followed with their hearts and mind.
-The public address system was in perfect shape, the slides did not disappoint.
-Above all, those who came on the platform to render one form of performance or the other lived up to billing.
+They followed with their hearts and minds.
+The public address system was in perfect shape, and the slides did not disappoint.
+Above all, those who came on the platform to render one form of performance or the other lived up to their billing.

 Pastor Sam Adeyemi, Senior Pastor of Daystar Christian Centre, a Nigeria enthusiast also led the people in about 15 minutes of prayer for Nigeria calling on God to have mercy on looters of the nation’s economy who were ready to repent as well as invoking judgment on those that are unwilling to repent.
 His prayers engendered a loud amen from participants.

-The group literally made artificial musical instrument of no value as they used their tongues, their hands and their bodies to make glorious sounds to the Lord.
-Their voices produced all kinds of instruments.
+The group made artificial musical instruments of no value as they used their tongues, their hands, and their bodies to make glorious sounds to the Lord.
+Their voices produced all kinds of sounds.

 The House on the Rock Choir did not disappoint as well.
-Angella Christie a foremost inspirational gospel saxophonist from the US who told the audience that she was proud to be black roused the audience with her dexterity at handling the sax.
-Micah Stample, Donnie Mcclurkinm, Chevelle Franklyn and Onos at different times thrilled the massive crowd injecting a dose of heaven in them.
+Angella Christie a foremost inspirational gospel saxophonist from the US who told the audience that she was proud to be black roused the audience with her dexterity in handling the sax.
+Micah Stample, Donnie Mcclurkinm, Chevelle Franklyn, and Onos at different times thrilled the massive crowd injecting a dose of heaven into them.